 The chronicler described Heri es-Souani as “… a granary with immense subterranean reservoirs of water, and a stable three miles long for the Sultan’s horses and mules; twelve thousand horses could be stabled in it.
 The flooring rested on vaults in which the grain for the horses was stored…” He wrote it in the 19th century.

 By the end of the day, the place was quiet and almost empty.
 According to historical records, thick walls and a cedar forest planted on the roof meant to keep the structure cool.
-Sadly, the roof was destroyed during the 1755 earthquake the same one that devastated Lisbon.
+Sadly, the 1755 earthquake the same one that devastated Lisbon destroyed the roof.

 The light wind was gently moving a few leaves that were poking through cracks in the walls.
 It was such a peaceful scene that I couldn’t imagine what a mayhem it should be with all the horses and their attendants around.

-Aside from being an engineering and architectural marvel in its day, Heri es-Souani is a dream come true for any aspiring photographer.
-The rich, warm colors of the walls, the depth of the endless stone arches combined with deep blue skies and occasionally fluffy clouds…
+The site had been an engineering and architectural marvel in its day.
+Presently, Heri es-Souani is a dream come true for any aspiring photographer.
+The rich, warm colors of the walls… The depth of the endless stone arches combined with deep blue skies and occasionally fluffy clouds…

 Bidding farewell to Meknes, this last look at the city wall essentially summarized my impression of the city.
 Formidable walls were meant to safeguard the extravagant new capital.
 However, it was such a short-lived attempt – just a lifetime of one ruler – before a combination of practical approach of his descendants and a natural disaster led to the demise of Moroccan Versailles.